-For more information, contact our members of Career Education and Development team: Renee Rosenfeld (267-502-6038) and Laura Nash (267-502-2412).
+For more information, contact Laura Nash (267-502-2412).

 Counseling Services

 The college years often bring demanding challenges which can impact students' academic, social, and personal functioning.
 Our goal is to help students ameliorate problems and explore their concerns in a safe, welcoming, caring, and confidential environment.
 When students use the resources available to them, there is a much greater chance of success and overall well-being.
 Counseling services are available to Bryn Athyn undergraduate students during the academic calendar year.
 Students are invited to make an appointment about any issue (s).
 Typical concerns may be related to: